12 Watering Tips to Help ANY Garden Beat the Heat

 The following tips can work for containers or for the garden bed.

 1. Test: Only water if needed.
-Stick your finger down into the soil at least an inch deep.
+Stick your finger down into the soil at least one-full-inch deep.
 If it is still moist or damp, you can put off the watering for a day or so.
 If it’s dry, then water.
 For smaller pots, lift them up to feel how heavy, or light, they are.
 Dry soil will be much lighter than moist soil.

-2. Frequency: Water your in ground gardens deeply and infrequently.
+2. Frequency: Water your in-ground gardens deeply and infrequently.
 This will teach the roots of the plants to look for water on their own, and grow deeper into the soil.
 Watch your watering for your containers and water accordingly for the plants’ needs, not just because it is a new day.

 5. What to use: Conserve water by hand watering.
 Sprinklers and sprays of water don’t direct the water straight to the plant’s roots where it is needed.
 Use a watering wand on the shower setting, and turn the tap on half-way to avoid strong, misdirected sprays of water that is just going to evaporate in the heat.